githubofwls/cse15l-lab-reports/markdown.md

-*Italic*This is an example sentence, used to test Markdown.
+*This is an example sentence, used to test Markdown.*